Expert wound care services

 Innovation Medical Group uses cutting-edge technology such as the SnapshotNIR and MolecuLight® to evaluate wounds and make treatment decisions.

-SnapshotNIR is a near-infrared imaging device that shows oxygen levels in different parts of the wound.
+SnapshotNIR is a near-infrared imaging device that shows oxygen levels in different parts of the wound and determines the need for further testing to ensure you have an adequate blood supply to heal your wound.
 MolecuLight is another handheld imaging device that instantly measures bacteria levels in the wound.
 The device also determines the size of the wound.

 Debriding the wound